 Endoscopic Brow Lift

-What Is The Recovery After Brow Lift Surgery
+The Recovery After Brow Lift Surgery

 Brow Lift surgery is done as an outpatient.
 At home, it is important to keep the head elevated and avoid any physical activity for two-three weeks.
 Brow Lift surgery is not greatly painful.
 You will, however, be provided with adequate pain medication.
 Initially, a wrap and dressing are placed over the forehead to decrease bruising and swelling.
 The wrap and dressing are removed in 24-48 hours.
 At this time the scalp is showered using a surgical skin cleanser.
 Ice compresses are applied to the forehead and eyes intermittently to reduce swelling.